plantanapp/documentation/action-grid/general-settings.md

 * Default Page Size
 * Debug Mode \(when checked, it will log detailed debug information under `[PortalHome]/Logs/ActionGrid` folder\)

 The **General Settings** section is displayed for admins only and here you can configure the grid's display mode.
-Here are various options like the **Page style** from where you can choose if the page will be Touch friendly or Classic, or the **Page sizes** option where you have the possibility to add other sizes by using the comma separator or to change the **Default Page Size** from 12 \(we've set this 12 default size because it's compatible with the 12 column grid system and we prefer to use this default size option\).
+Here are various options like the

+* **Page style** from where you can choose if the page will be Touch friendly or Classic
+* **Page sizes** option where you have the possibility to add other sizes by using the comma separator or to change the **Default Page Size** from 12 \(we've set this 12 default size because it's compatible with the 12 column grid system and we prefer to use this default size option\).
+* **Enable Row Tooltip** enables an informative tooltip for end users.
+* **Message for emty grid** is used for setting a message in case the datasource is empty.
-Other options are the **Enable Search** and **Enable Filters** boxes - if they are not checked, then the search box and the filters will not be displayed on the grid even though there are fields marked as filterable or searchable.
-The Include jQuery and the Include Bootstrap options are checked by default, their purpose is to include their own versions of jQuery and Bootstrap libraries in order to avoid conflicts.
+* **Enable Search** and **Enable Filters** boxes - if they are not checked, then the search box and the filters will not be displayed on the grid even though there are fields marked as filterable or searchable.
+* **Load Grid on Search** - This shows data only when the user types something into the search bar.
+* **Search Position** - Sets the position of the search bar.
+"Expandable" means that the search bar is smaller, but expands when in focus.
+  + The *Search Placeholder* is used to set a text that is shown when nothing is typed in the search bar.
+* **Sync with URL** - This option syncs url with current settings.
+* **Lock into Edit Mode** - This locks the grid into inline edit, so it's easier to edit the data inside if that's the only use a certain grid has.
+* **Angular noConflict** and the **Include Bootstrap** options are checked by default, their purpose is to include their own versions of jQuery and Bootstrap libraries in order to avoid conflicts.
+* **Debug Mode** - Logs detailed debug information under [PortalHome]/Logs/ActionGrid
+* **Select all position** - If and where should a "Select All" checkbox appear.
+* **Root CSS Classes** - adds predefined CSS classes to the grid.

 ![settings page](assets/settings 1.png)
 ![settings page](assets/settings 2.png)